 What To Take with You on Moni

-There’s easy access into the sea from the sandy beach area.
+There’s easy access into the turquoise waters from the sandy beach area.
 However, the other coves and beaches are rocky, so you’ll want to wear water shoes.
 If you want to hike to the top of the island, you’ll need to wear hiking sandals or hiking shoes.

 How To Get To Moni from Aegina?

 You can get there by water taxi or by private boat from Perdika.
-The ride takes about 10 minutes.
+The tours take about 10 minutes.
 The boats can take about 20 people and they go back and forth all day long.

-There’s no direct way to go to Moni island from Agistri, unless you have your own boat.
+There’s no direct way to go to Moni island from Agistri, unless you have your own boat or you take a private day cruise.

 If you decide to go to Moni island, make sure you wear some good walking shoes.
 You”ll want to climb to the top of the island to take some photos of the lovely surroundings, Aegina, Peloponnese, etc.